 GEEO travelers who are not US citizens should check with their government to determine visa requirements.

 The currency in New Zealand is the New Zealand Dollar (NZD).
 As currency exchange rates fluctuate, we ask that you refer to the following website for daily exchange rates: www.xe.com.
 ATMs are also widely available that distribute the local currency, and this is what we recommend as your primary source of cash while traveling.
 Please make sure you bring at least $200 USD in cash as emergency money just in case you have trouble with the ATMs or lose your bank card.
 Major credit cards are accepted in most shops, but they may charge a 2-4% transaction fee.
 Visa and MasterCard are useful for cash advances in an emergency situation.
 Please note that, if you are carrying U.S. Dollars, they should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and printed recently.

-It is not customary in New Zealand or Australia to tip service providers, but if you do experience outstanding service it is good to do so.
-Such service would only usually be in places like quality restaurants and it would be very rare that you would tip more than 10%.
-Unless specifically asked to do so at the time (by your tour leader) – do not tip your local guides.
-Also at the end of each trip if you felt your G Adventures tour leader did an outstanding job, you may consider a small tip – but it certainly isn’t expected.
+It is not customary in New Zealand or Australia to tip service providers.
+Unless specifically asked to do so (by your tour leader), do not tip your local guides.
+At the end of your trip, if you felt your G Adventures tour leader did an outstanding job, you may consider a small tip – but it certainly isn’t expected.

 Your trip begins in Auckland and ends in Christchurch.
 Please double check our itinerary for the date by which you must arrive in Auckland.
 You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
 You can depart from Christchurch any time on the final day of the trip.

 Plugs and Converters